microsoft/vision-ai-developer-kit/README.md

 ## Resources

 * [GitHub repo](https://github.com/Microsoft/vision-ai-developer-kit) - this site
+* [Samples](https://github.com/microsoft/vision-ai-developer-kit/tree/master/samples) - In the samples section you will find two folders.
+The official folder contains stable releases, such as the current Vision module.
+The research folder contains samples that are under development or experimental.
 * [Documentation](https://aka.ms/VAIDKGetStarted) - all documentation for the Vision AI Developer Kit
-* [Landing Ppge](https://aka.ms/VisionAIDevKit) - learn more about the Vision AI Developer Kit
+* [Landing Page](https://aka.ms/VisionAIDevKit) - learn more about the Vision AI Developer Kit
 * [Qualcomm QCS603](https://www.qualcomm.com/products/vision-intelligence-300-platform) - learn more about the chipset powering the Vision AI Developer Kit hardware

 ## Get a kit